 - Refining resuscitation methods for preterm infants to minimize lung injury

 An MFMU Network study that began in 2003 set out to determine whether injections of a synthetic type of progesterone called 17-alpha-hydroxyprogesterone caproate (17P) could reduce the number of preterm births among women who had already had one preterm birth.
-The results were remarkable: for women carrying one baby and with a history of preterm delivery, injections of 17P reduced preterm birth by one-third.
+The results showed that, for women carrying one baby and with a history of preterm delivery, injections of 17P reduced preterm birth by one-third.
 Additionally, infants of women treated with 17P had significantly lower rates of necrotizing enterocolitis, intraventricular hemorrhage, and need for supplemental oxygen.
 (PMID: 12802023)

 A follow-up study, also conducted through the MFMU Network, tested the effectiveness of 17P for first-time mothers with a short cervix.
 The study found that it did not reduce the risk for preterm birth before 37 weeks of gestation.
 (PMID: 23010094) The MFMU investigators also learned that 17P did not reduce the rate of preterm births among women carrying twins or triplets.
 (PMID: 17671253)